Child Protection Policy

 - Information on how to respond to suspected child abuse is available from Child Matters.

-- No staff member or student is expected to act alone about suspected child abuse; staff or students are encouraged to discuss their concerns with their line manager or programme supervisor.
+- No staff member or student is expected to act alone in responding to suspected child abuse; staff and students are encouraged to discuss their concerns with their line manager or the relevant programme convenor respectively.

-- Where staff or students are working in an external organisation e.g. a school, the Child Protection Policy of that organisation, where applicable, takes precedence and must be followed.
+- Where staff or students are working in an external organisation e.g. a school, the Child Protection Policy or equivalent of that organisation, where applicable, takes precedence and must be followed.

 - Information volunteered by a child or young person should be fully and accurately recorded by its recipient but no child or young person should be interviewed or in any way questioned about the suspected abuse.